Information for patients with a lump in the throat sensation

-I sometimes dispense several Valium (perhaps 4 to 10) as a test to prove the symptoms are from muscle spasms.
+I sometimes dispense several Valium (perhaps 4 to 10 tablets) as a test to prove the symptoms are from muscle spasms.
 I recommend taking one of the Valium on a weekend, when being alert is not as important as during the work week.
 When the lump occurs, one takes the Valium.
 Within an hour, there should be significant improvement in the lump sensation.
 If the symptoms improve after taking the muscle relaxant, then the symptoms are reasonably from a muscle spasm.
 Again, the knowledge that a muscle relaxant makes a lump disappear can help confirm that the cause of the lump is from a muscle and not an actual worrisome lump.

-I have also tried injections with a local anesthetic, often with good, but temporary results.
-It does help to confirm in the patients mind there is the possibility of relief.
+I have also tried injections with a local anesthetic, often with good, but temporary, results.
+It does help to confirm in the patient's mind there is the possibility of relief.

 If a local anesthetic injection helps, I have with inconsistent results injected botulinum toxin into the cricopharyngeus muscle, sometimes with prolonged relief.